Rotted Floor

 Virginia Class-A Contractor

-Wood Rot In Crawl Space Framing
+Why Does Wood Rot In Crawl Space Framing Occur?

 Rotted floor joists and beams indicate long-term moisture exposure beneath the home.
 When crawl space moisture is not controlled, wood framing can deteriorate and lose structural strength over time.